Originally published in the June 2, 2013 Charleston Gazette-Mail

 “I think Ric got the hint he might be talking to the wrong guy or he sensed my impatience.
 It probably left a bad taste in his mouth during that second call.”

-Here is another of George “Geo” Bartlett’s tunes, “Johnny’s Good Lookin Motorcar.”
+George “Geo” Bartlett’s tune, titled “Johnny’s Good Lookin Motorcar.”

 No more calls came.
 Ocasek shifted his search straight to the “Random Notes” section of the April 3, 1980 issue of Rolling Stone:

 Cars leader Ric Ocasek thinks he’s discovered one of the next great rockers of the Eighties — now, if only he could find the guy… “From what I know, his name’s Geo Bartlett,” Ocasek says.
 “He gave me a tape in Memphis when we were there on tour — — although I don’t exactly remember him giving it to me.
 I brought it home and totally flipped.
 He had a phone number on the tape, but every time I called, the person on the other end got real mad and said, ‘He moved out of the state, don’t call again.’
 I don’t know if I’ll ever find him, but it would be so great if I did, because I would immediately do something with him.
 His songs are amazing, and his voice is so unique.
 It’s hard to explain.
 It just doesn’t sound like anything that would come out of Memphis.
 What’s he doin’?”

 “Good question,” the Random Notes item concluded.
 “If you’re out there, Geo (short for George?), call Random Notes and we’ll put you in touch with Ric.”

 Candles for light